 Let it grow

-Since 1970 there has been a whopping 60% decline in animal species globally12 and in the UK 97% of wildflower meadows have been lost since the 1930s2.
+Since 1970 there has been a tremendous 60% decline in animal species globally.
+In the UK 97% - hold up, yes that's 97% - of wildflower meadows have been lost since the 1930s.

 Thankfully, there’s power on your patch to help fix the issue.

-Encouraging nature helps keep our ecosystems in balance and the best bit?
+By encouraging nature in your back yard you'll help keep ecosystems in balance.
+And the best bit?
 You don’t have to lift a finger, just let it grow.

 If that wasn’t enough, wild and organically grown plants help keep soils healthy.
 Healthy soils store carbon, even more than trees in some habitats4 and grassland soils where wildflowers flourish can sequester as much carbon as woodland.

-Biodiversity is the key to healthy ecosystems, and healthy ecosystems provide us with the soils, nutrients, pollinators (75% of the world’s crops are pollinated by insects11), food and water that we need to survive.
+Biodiversity is the key to healthy ecosystems, and healthy ecosystems provide us with the soils, nutrients, pollinators (75% of the world’s crops are pollinated by insects), food and water that we need to survive.

-Imagine our ecosystem is a Jenga tower.
+Imagine our ecosystem is a Jenga tower (other brands available).
 The full tower is a thriving ecosystem; strong, perfectly balanced, resilient.
 Each block that is removed represents a loss in biodiversity or decline in species.
 We've been taking blocks away for a while without fully appreciating the impact.

 Now we're at the tipping point; that turn when you know, if you take out a block, the tower will go.
+Whilst this is Jenga no go, we can put blocks back and rebuild our ecosystem tower.
+And, look!
 Rewild a bit of your outdoors to increase biodiversity and attract more wildlife; even a lawn can be a rich ecosystem, home to beetles and other insects.

 How